Gina will be the first openly LGBTQ person elected to Congress from Texas

 - Gina will be the first openly LGBTQ person elected to Congress from Texas

-- She would be only the third openly LGBTQ woman elected to Congress
+- She would be only the third openly LGBTQ person of color elected to Congress